 Hypertrophic cardiomyopathy (HCM) is the leading cause of heart-related sudden death in people under the age of 40.
 According to the HCM Association website, publications from the 2000’s indicate that HCM is the most common of all genetic heart conditions affecting over 1 in 500 people in the general population.
 Based on these data we may estimate that between 700K and 725K people in the United States have HCM.
-Symptoms are mild, many times dismissed as attributable to other conditions, but an EKG can identify this condition 90% of the time.
-Once detected, either through an EKG or a physical exam, an echocardiogram can confirm HCM.
+Symptoms may be mild, and many times are dismissed as attributable to other conditions.
+An ECG (electrocardiogram) can identify this condition 90% of the time.
+Once detected, either through an ECG or a physical exam, an echocardiogram can confirm HCM.

 Hypertrophic cardiomyopathy is a thickening of the heart muscle walls, making it more difficult to pump blood effectively.
 While many people can have this condition but never experience symptoms and never even know they have it, for some, it is severely life-threatening.
 In HCM, the cells which make up the heart are not aligned normally; this abnormality is called “myocardial disarray”.
 This disarray is usually not present in 100% of the heart muscle but affects it in patches.